nirsky/react-native-size-matters/README.md

 When developing with react-native, you need to manually adjust your app to look great on a variety of different screen sizes.
 That's a tedious job.
 react-native-size-matters provides some simple tooling to make your scaling a whole lot easier.
 The idea is to develop once on a standard ~5" screen mobile device and then simply apply the provided utils.
-📖 You can read more about what led to this library on my blog post, which can be found in [this repo](./examples/BlogPost) or at [Soluto Engineering Blog](https://blog.solutotlv.com/size-matters/).
+📖 You can read more about what led to this library on my blog post, which can be found in [this repo](./examples/BlogPost) or at [Medium](https://medium.com/soluto-engineering/size-matters-5aeeb462900a).

 ## Api
 ### Scaling Functions